tmciver/functional-php/readme.md

 $emptyList = $listFactory->empty();
 ```

-You can create a `LinkedList` from a PHP like so:
+You can create a `LinkedList` from a PHP array like so:

 ```php
 $arr = ['apples', 'oranges', 'bananas'];